verrazzano/docs/content/en/docs/networking/security/net-security.md

 ## Components in the mesh
 The following Verrazzano components are in the mesh and use mTLS for all service to service communication.
-- OpenSearch
+- Argo CD
 - Fluentd
 - Grafana
 - Kiali
-- OpenSearch Dashboards
 - Keycloak
 - MySQL
 - NGINX Ingress Controller
+- OpenSearch
+- OpenSearch Dashboards
 - Prometheus
 - Verrazzano Authentication Proxy
 - Verrazzano Console